 - Watch the fireworks from Hilton Hawaiian Village every Friday night.

 With fabulous nature and picturesque beaches, it’s a perfect place for anyone who loves exploring.
-Break away from the crowds and discover why we think Kaua’i is so special.
+Break away from the crowds and discover why I think Kaua’i is so special.

 - Hike the stunning Waimea Canyon, complete with craggy gorges, soaring peaks, lush valleys, and interesting flora and fauna.
-Alternatively, take the easy option and traverse the Waimea Canyon Drive to admire the vistas.
+Or take a sightseeing flight overhead.

 - Take a tour of the fun Kilohana Plantation and try the locally produced rum.